serhatakalin/FaceCollectionViewKit/README.md

 # FaceCollectionViewKit
-A framework that lists all images in the album that contain faces.
+A framework that lists all photos in the album that contain faces.

 ## Features
 - [x] It uses the detection features of CIDetectorTypeFace.